sigmacomputing/sigmaquickstarts/site/sigmaguides/src/security_snowflake_keypair_rotation/security_snowflake_keypair_rotation.md

 We will place this new file on our Desktop.

 You will be promoted to enter an encryption key.
-We will use `Fm*V@dWK5!apzu`.
+We will use `Fm*V@dWK5!apzu` for our passphrase.
 You can choose your own value or use this one.
 Just make sure to save your encryption key value somewhere safe if you use your own value.

 <img src="assets/rsa4.png" width="800"/>